 The aim of Turkish Airlines finance strategy is to enable the company to sustainably achieve its corporate vision of continued growth trend over the industry average and hence increase its competitive power.
 In order to achieve this goal; financial stability, financial flexibility and adequate liquidity have been set as main priorities.

 Turkish Airlines finance team aims to:

 - Ensure short and long term adequate liquidity,

 - Minimize cost of capital and other financial costs such as commissions and FX conversion charges,

 - Hedge external financial risks,

 - Maximize return from liquid cash portfolio given above constraints.

 The performance is overseen by the interdepartmental Treasury and Risk Commission which is authorized by the Board of Directors.

 Turkish Airlines manages its balance sheet on a dynamic basis in line with its growth plans while following closely the airline and aircraft debt market.
 Being a growing company, optimum capital structure is determined by the borrowing capacity based on the level of cash generation and profitability.
-Therefore, Turkish Airlines aims to keep its adjusted net leverage below 4.0x on a long term basis and plans to operate within an average of 3.5x over the medium-term.
+Therefore, Turkish Airlines aims to keep its adjusted net leverage less than 4.0x on a long-term basis and plans to operate between 3.5x – 4.0x over the medium-term.

 Adequate cash generation and profitability is prioritized and continuously monitored in order to secure debt service.